Giddings Public Library and Cultural Center

 Lost library materials

 It happens--we all lose things ... and we're not mad when it happens!
-If you lose an item you checked out from the library, simply call and let us know.
+If you lose an item you checked out from the library, call and let us know.
 You simply pay the replacement value of the item.

 When space allows, the library accepts donations of books, records, DVDs, and Blu-Rays that are clean and in good condition.
 Books, DVDs, and Blu-Rays must have been published within the last 10 years, unless they have specific historical value.
 All materials donated to the library are evaluated using the same criteria.
-Donated materials may be added to the library’s collection, contributed to the book-sale fundraiser, or donated to another organization.
+Donated materials may be added to the library’s collection, contributed to the used book exchange, or donated to another organization.
 Occasionally, items are regarded as irredeemable and are discarded.
 Donors may request a receipt of donation; however, library staff will not estimate the value of donations.
 Donated materials become library property and are subject to the same maintenance and upkeep schedule as all materials in the collection.

 We occasionally donate new and gently used books and magazines from our collection to local schools, elder-care centers, correctional facilities, doctor's offices and more.
 If you know of a need for donated materials, contact us for more information.